Half-Epsilon/Half-Epsilon.github.io/index.md

 ## Welcome to Half Epsilon

-Half Epsilon has solved the double spend prevention problem again.
+Last time the Double Spend Prevention problem was solved it created a $1T economy (Crypto-economics).
+Half Epsilon has solved the Double Spend Prevention problem again.
 We believe this will unlock a huge amount of value.
 We are a digital asset custody and transfer tech provider.

 Blockchains were not designed for institutions.
 They are too public, too slow and offer variable transaction costs.
 As institutions enter the tokenized world, a new technology is required to enable the transfer of tokens between institutions in a compliant and confidential manner.
 Half Epsilon provides such a technology.